rmahmood/vms-cookbook/README.md

 explanations of what these parameters do.
 The defaults are sufficient for getting a working vms installation in a typical openstack node.

-Finally, the attributes under `node["vms"]["repo"]` specify the package repository location.
+Finally, the attributes under `node["gridcentric"]["repo"]` specify the package repository location.
 A private key provided by Gridcentric is required to access some of the packages.

 Recipes
 =======